ctresc/epfl-dataviz-realestatemap/README.md

 [https://www.zillow.com/research/data/](https://www.zillow.com/research/data/)

 ## Exploratory Data Analysis <a name="Exploratory_data_analysis"/>
 Initial Data Analysis consisted of quick and rudimentary data check performed in python, with use of Jupyter Notebooks.
 Basic histogram plotting amount of data points for each state was performed, as well sanity check for amount of NaN values though the spanning dates for each household.
 Last but not least, we plotted data in time on simple 2D line plot (for each state) in order to make sure there is 'some story to tell', which we verified is the case, however we want the reader to see it for him/herself.
+We have also checked the distribtuion of the values.
+Thanks to this we have found several outliers that would skew a default colormap.
+Based on this, we have decided to create our own colormap that is robust to outliers.

 ## Designs & Deviations <a name="Designs_&_Deviations"/>